India

 Arunachal Pradesh

-The best time to visit India for birding is between the months of October and April.
-In addition to the variety of resident species, migratory waterfowl, raptors, starlings & other passerines and a host of other species are also to be seen all around the Indian countryside.
+The best time for bird watching in India is generally between October and April.
+During this period, in addition to the diverse resident species, migratory waterfowl, raptors, starlings, other passerines, and a host of other species can be seen throughout the Indian countryside, making it a prime season for India bird watching activities.

-The primary birding habitats in India can be roughly categorized into forests, scrub, grassland & farmland, deserts and wetlands, each of these nurtures a distinctive population of bird species which are varied from those found in other habitats.
+The primary bird watching destinations can be roughly categorized into forests, scrub, grassland, farmland, deserts, and wetlands.
+Each of these habitats nurtures a distinctive population of bird species, varied from those found in other habitats, offering incredible diversity for bird watching enthusiasts.

 Guest Testimonials